ThrRip/OpenCore-EFI-Laptop-Lenovo-Yoga-C740-14IML/README.md

 - ~~Sound Card failed to drive~~
   > AppleALC.kext with layout-id 61 is OK.
 - ~~Unable to enter macOS 11.0.1 Installer (Whether it is in-system upgrade or USB upgrade)~~
   > It's able to update if you set DVMT pre-allocated by PATCHING BIOS (not set in OpenCore's config.plist).
-See [here](https://zhuanlan.zhihu.com/p/266400995) for the instructions and **thanks @MJYINMC**
+See [here](https://zhuanlan.zhihu.com/p/266400995) for the instructions and **thanks @MJYINMC**.
 - Built-in microphone failed to drive
 - Wi-Fi cannot run at full speed